fabian-born/fabian-born.github.io/_posts/2024-09-19-GitOps-with-ArgoCD.md

 1. **apiVersion & kind**: Defines the kind of resource.
 Here it’s `AppProject`.
 2. **metadata**:
    - `name`: Name of the project, e.g., `argocddemo`.
-   - `namespace`: Namespace where ArgoCD is installed (`argocd` by default).
+   - `namespace`: Namespace where Argo CD is installed (`argocd` by default).
 3. **spec**:
    - **description**: A short description of the project.
    - **sourceRepos**: The Git repository URL(s) allowed for this project.
-   - **destinations**: Defines where ArgoCD is allowed to deploy.
+   - **destinations**: Defines where Argo CD is allowed to deploy.
 You can restrict this by specifying a namespace and cluster.
    - **clusterResourceWhitelist**: Specifies which cluster-level resources are allowed (e.g., ConfigMaps, Custom Resource Definitions).
    - **namespaceResourceWhitelist**: Specifies which namespace-level resources are allowed (e.g., Deployments, Pods).
    - **roles**: Custom roles can be defined for specific actions like `create`, `get`, etc. These roles can be assigned to groups.